Modeling the Saturation of the Bell Instability using Hybrid Simulations: Introduction

 \subsection{Linear theory and modifications}

-The linear theory for the Bell instability shows that the instability is expected to grow faster than the resonant instability when the CR energy flux exceeds the magnetic energy flux.
+The linear theory for the Bell instability shows that the instability is expected to grow faster than the resonant instability when the maximally unstable wavelength, of wavenumber $k_{\max}$, is much smaller than the CR gyroradius $r_L$, i.e., $k_{\rm max} r_L\gg 1$; we comment on such condition extensively in what follows.

 In this regime right-handed circularly-polarized modes are driven unstable and grow faster than their resonant (left-handed) counterparts, as shown, e.g., in \S4.3 of \citet{bell04} and \S3 of \citet{amato+09}.
 The wavenumber of the fastest-growing mode is

 and its corresponding growth rate reads